-• School records: It is best if these are sent directly to Dr. Thomas (it is OK if this is not possible).
+- School Records.
+It is best if these are sent directly to us (it is OK if this is not possible).
 You may have to give the school(s) a written release to do this.
-Start this procedure as early as possible; the records should span the length of your academic career, from grade school through college.
+The records should span the length of your academic career, from grade school through college.

-• Test reports and letters which document learning problems in your past: This documentation should include letters from doctors, teachers, school officials, even relatives and parents, attesting to your learning problems (signed and dated).
+- Test Reports and Letters which document past learning problems.
+This documentation should include letters from doctors, teachers, school officials, even relatives and parents, attesting to your learning problems (signed and dated).

-• A personal written statement detailing the learning problems you have had throughout your past.
-This statement can be emailed to me prior to the first testing session.
+- A Personal Statement detailing the learning problems you have had throughout your past.
+This statement can be emailed prior to the first testing session.
 If you have not had accommodations in the past, you need to explain why.
-How is it you were not identified as being learning disabled as a child?
-What struggles did you go through?
-Did you get informal accommodations from teachers (like extra time on tests), or did someone help you a lot with homework (parent, tutor, grandma)?
-Include your medical and developmental (childhood) history, which is also required in the application process for extended time or other accommodations.
+Did you get informal accommodations from teachers (like extra time on tests), or did someone help you a lot with homework?
+Include your medical and developmental history.

-It is important to understand that it is inconvenient for testing services to grant you extra time; it costs them extra money and time (to hire people to review your submissions, monitor you on site, rent extra space, etc.).
-Because of this, it is essential to make a very strong case.
+It is important to understand that it is inconvenient for testing services to grant you extra time; it costs them extra money (to hire people to review your submissions, monitor you on site, rent extra space, etc.).
+Because of this, making a strong case is essential.
 Dr. Thomas is the best person to do so, with more than 30 years of experience in this field.
 In this office, we have done thousands kinds of extended time evaluations for extra time accommodations.